1. WPMU DEV Dashboard Plugin

 WPMU DEV pro plugins that are not yet installed on your site will appear in an Available section at the bottom of the All Plugins list where you can install any with a click.
 There is also a link at the bottom of that screen to refresh the list of plugins if available updates aren’t showing for you yet.

 1.3 WPMU DEV Dashboard SupportCopy chapter anchor to clipboard

 The WPMU DEV Dashboard’s Support tab is your first stop when seeking solutions to any issue, from minor nuisances to show stoppers.

 Your complete support history in one place!
-Create a new support tickets, view open tickets, review resolved issues, and view feedback from WPMU DEV support Superheroes and member peers.
+Create a new support ticket, view open tickets, review resolved issues, and view feedback from WPMU DEV support Superheroes and other members.